-The proposed project would not require changes to any land use or zoning designations, and is supportive to the utility demands for each of these uses.
+The proposed project would not require changes to any land use designations, would be consistent with the rezone from the R2 zoning designation to the PD zoning designation, and is supportive to the utility demands for each of these uses.
 Therefore, with implementation of Mitigation Measure LU-1, impacts to land use compatibility would be less than significant.